 My personal take-aways

-The blinks are good to get the basic ideas of investing, but if you’re not willing to spend $8 on this caliber of a book, then you should probably never get rich in the first place.
+The blinks are good to get the basic ideas of investing, but if you’re not willing to spend $20 on this caliber of a book, then you probably don’t deserve to get rich in the first place.
+Get it!

 What else can you learn from the blinks?